chef/chef/README.md

 ### Build

-You create a platform-specific package using the `build project` command:
+You create a platform-specific package using the `build` command:

 ```shell
 $ bin/omnibus build chef
 ```

-The platform/architecture type of the package created will match the platform where the `build project` command is invoked.
+The platform/architecture type of the package created will match the platform where the `build` command is invoked.
 So running this command on say a MacBook Pro will generate a Mac OS X specific package.
 After the build completes packages will be available in `pkg/`.